 You need at least 3 doses between 6 and 16 weeks of age.
 Puppies require a booster 1 year after completing the initial series.
 After that, your dog would need a booster every 3 years.
 Canine “parvo” is contagious and can cause severe vomiting and bloody diarrhea.
 If left untreated, it can prove fatal to your dog.

 Adenovirus, type 1

 You also need 3 doses between 6 and 16 weeks of age.
-Puppy vaccinations need a booster 1 year after you complete the initial series and then you’ll need a booster every three years.
+A puppy vaccionation needs a booster 1 year after you complete the initial series and then you’ll need a booster every three years.
 Adenovirus, type 1 can spread via infected urine and feces and can lead to severe liver damage and death.